dustinpfister/blog_posts/_posts/js-array-reduce.md

 ## 1 - The basics of array reduce in javaScript

 So to start off with in this section I will be going over some very simple examples of the array reduce method.
 Understanding the basic idea of the method is maybe not as simple as what is going on with some other array prototype methods.
 If you find yourself in a situation in which you are getting a little frustrated with array reduce, it might be called for to take a breath, step back for a moment, and just work out a few simple examples of the method to get a better sense of what the core functionally of the array reduce method is.

+### The source code examples in this post are on Github

+I have a test repository that contains all the source code for my [various posts on javaScript](/categories/js), and [this post is no exception when it comes to this](https://github.com/dustinpfister/test_vjs/tree/master/for_post/js-array-reduce).

 ### 1.1 - Simple sum example